Acuña hits long HR as Anderson, Braves shut down Cubs 5-0 - WHIZ News

 Chicago held out Javier Báez and Kris Bryant with injuries in its fourth consecutive loss.

 A rookie making his 11th career start and fifth this season, Anderson lowered his ERA to 2.48.
-The 22-year-old right-hander has provided an important boost for a struggling staff.
-The Braves began the night last in the National League with their 4.89 ERA.
+Cubs manager David Ross was impressed by the right-hander in his first game against Chicago.

+“I thought the changeup was the difference-maker,” Ross said.
+“He threw it for strikes and it looked like a fastball out of his hands from my vantage point.”

 A.J.
 Minter pitched a perfect eighth.
 Nico Hoerner’s one-out single off Jacob Webb in the ninth was Chicago’s second hit, but Webb struck out Willson Contreras and David Bote to end the game.